chef/chef-web-docs/chef_master/source/custom_resources_notes.rst

    class MyBaseClass
      class Resource
        class MyProvider < Chef::Provider::LWRPBase  # it is very important to inherit from LWRPBase

-         use_inline_resources  # you still have to do this, if you don't notifications off of this resource will be broken

          # you have to worry about this
          def whyrun_supported?